equinor/TimeSeriesAnalysis/articles/nuget.md

 * notice that you need to iterate the version number in your .csproj file every time you push a new version of the package.

+> [!Warning]
+> Make sure that you do not check-in the nuget.config file you create, as it contains a *secret* token.
+Add nuget.config to your git ignore file.

 Nuget package download how-to
 =========================================